Yedu Chepala Katha Audience Review: The Movie Fails To Impress!

 Yedu Chepala Katha is the only release of the day and the movie, starring Abhishek Reddy, Bhanu Sri Mehra, Ayesha Singh and Meghna Chowdhary has managed to get a good number of screens.
 It is a film that grabbed the eyeballs with its bold trailer, which took the audiences by shock.
 Yedu Chepala Katha has been given an 'A' certificate by the censor board and the film, directed by Sam J Chaitanya, is looked up to as a thriller.
 Now, the film is out in theatres and is awaiting the audience verdict.

-Meanwhile, viewers took to their social media account to write a few words about the movie.
+Meanwhile, viewers took to their social media accounts to write a few words about the movie.
 Take a look at what they have to say about Yedu Chepala Katha.

 A Disappointment